Kozea/Radicale/user_documentation.rst

 one and your calendar won't be remotely accessible.

 Next window asks you to provide information about remote calendar access.
 Protocol used by Radicale is ``CalDAV``.
-Standard location for a basic use of a Radicale calendar is ``http://localhost:5232/radicale/calendar``.
+A standard location for a basic use of a Radicale calendar is ``http://localhost:5232/user/calendar``, where you can replace ``user`` and ``calendar`` by some strings of your choice.
+Calendars are automatically created if needed.

 You can now customize your calendar by giving it a nickname and a color.
 This is only used by Sunbird to identify calendars among others.